lars-t-hansen/sint/README.md

 Try `sint help`

-## Near-term TODO

-The immediate priority is to get this far enough along to be useful.
-This means more types, some basic ergonomics, and more primitives and library, esp for I/O

-### High priority (for MVP)
+## MVP to-do list

-- implement let-values, because multiple values are ubiquitous
+- implement let-values, because multiple values are ubiquitous (and use it in runtime/strings.sch)
-- ports and some I/O
+- ports and basic text I/O
+- high-value number operations, see numbers.sch
+- high-value control operations, see control.sch
 - regexes and string matching.
 Syntax for literal regex could be #/.../ for example
-- high-value number operations, see numbers.sch
-- high-value control operations, see control.sch
+- high-value nonstandard string operations, taken from the Go library
 - basic error handling & recovery during execution; document it too.  this includes what happens when we panic in a goroutine, and when a Go builtin panics.
-- a verb to load and run a file
-- clean up repl.go
+- fix error reporting: the pretty printer in `error` is really dumb

 Maybe also:

 - implement select, at least in a limited form

-### Backlog (this is actually much longer)
+## Backlog (this is actually much longer)

+- a verb to load and run a file
 - vectors
 - bytevectors
 - `dynamic-wind` and its abbreviation (in sint) `unwind-protect`